 Sundays are game night at BottleNeck Lounge: They supply Apples to Apples, Scrabble, Cards Against Humanity, and Uno, plus a NES hooked up to the TV.
 If none of those appeal, feel free to bring your own.

 BOCK BOCK!
-It's fried chicken night at Brave Horse Tavern.
-Get three pieces of pickle-brined fried bird with several sides (which change monthly).
-Price varies.
+Starting at 4:30 p.m. every Sunday, it's fried chicken time at Brave Horse Tavern—three pieces of pickle-brined fried bird with several sides (which change monthly, along with the price).

 Come to Cafe Presse for a delicious monthly family-style French supper paired (optionally, but vive a little!) with wine.
-Varies.
+Price TBA, depending on the menu.

 The goal of Biscuit Bitch is "to bring fresh, homemade food with attitude to the partying masses of Downtown Seattle" on Friday and Saturday nights.
 They do this with biscuits and gravy/jam/etc. served in various bitchy incarnations for prices ranging between $5 and $13.

 Champion owner Emile Ninaud possesses Seattle's very first wine license: He opened in 1969 and works there to this day.
 Though he's French by birth, he's made Champion a snobbery-free zone, with wine novices welcome and an emphasis on good value for whatever your budget may be.
-His Saturday drop-in wine tastings—from the more than 1,500 bottles in... more » FREE.
+His Saturday drop-in wine tastings—from the more than 1,500 bottles in stock, with tons from France—are all about "obscure wines from obscure regions," he says.
+FREE.